-Up early, we head out on morning game drives in the Serengeti National Park.
+Up early this morning, we head out on morning game drives across the vast plains of this 14,000 sq. km National Park.

 For the best vantage point of sunrise, a balloon safari can be arranged in advance to drift in silence over the immense Serengeti plains offering this panoramic landscape from an entirely different perspective.